ImperialCollegeLondon/ReCoDE-PythonGUI/README.md

  - Compared with displaying data statically, you should have an understanding of sliding window when you dynamically display data.

+Always assume the users know nothing about how to use your program.
+For example, they can start running the progran without selecting a file.
+You can avoid this by disable the start button unless a file is selected.

 ### **Structure of the GUI program**
 Day 1:
     Develop familiarity with frameworks and key components for GUI design.